 Choosing the right Medicare plans for your healthcare needs is extremely important, and qualified help is always available.
 If I can answer any questions, or if you would like assistance in selecting your plans, please contact me. https://medicareful.com/insurelife

-To find out about low priced options available to you, please click here , in addition you can speak with a licensed agent by calling 866-936-3831.
-Gary W Blackmon is licensed medicare insurance agent and helps customers from California to New York with their medicare options.
-If you have any questions, need assistance in enrolling, or would like to obtain a quote specific to you, please contact me.
+To find out about low priced options available to you, please click here , in addition, you can speak with a licensed agent by calling 866-936-3831.
+Gary W Blackmon is licensed Medicare insurance agent and helps customers from California to New York with their Medicare options.
+If you have any questions about when to apply for Medicare, or how to enrol in Medicare or would like to obtain a quote specific to you, please contact me.